LeTort Spring Run Nature Trail: Historical development

-Historical Significance
+Historical significance

 Prior to 1720, James Le Tort, a French-Canadian interpreter and trader who occasionally worked as a government agent, built a cabin and trading post at the headwaters of the Letort, becoming the first European colonist to settle in the region.
 Shortly after 1720, the Le Tort family was pushed out of the area by a wave of Scots-Irish settlers and squatters.

 During the Civil War, the Confederate infantry division of General Robert E. Rodes camped along the spring at Bonny Brook on Saturday June 27, 1863 and stayed there until the night of June 29, when they made way towards Gettysburg through Mt.
 Holly Springs.

 On Wednesday July 1, Union General William "Baldy" Smith also made use of the run as a short station while his militiamen made way towards Carlisle where they confronted Confederate General Stuart's cavalry.
 Stuart ordered the shelling of Carlisle and razed the US Army Barracks located there before his forces disengaged to join the second day of battle in Gettysburg.

 Trail’s History and Evolution

 The current hiking trail follows the old bed of the South Mountain Railroad.
 The South Mountain Railroad was constructed in 1869 and was completed in 1870.
 The route began at Pine Grove Furnace and passed through Laurel Forge, Mt.
 Holly, Mt.
 Holly Springs, across the Yellow Breeches, to Bonny Brook, to the LeTort and then finally into Carlisle.
 The South Mountain Railroad joins with the Cumberland Valley Railroad and was mostly used to transport ore from Pine Grove to Harrisburg.
-The South Mountain Railroad is near where Scalles Restaurant is located, where York Rd. branches off from High St. about 1/2 mile east of downtown Carlisle.
+The South Mountain Railroad is near where Southside Deli is located, where York Rd. branches off from High St. about 1/2 mile east of downtown Carlisle.